-Examine reference model hierarchy and modify reference model objects
+Examine reference model hierarchy

 You can view the reference model hierarchy and check the hierarchy level of different objects.
 You can also add user-defined attributes to the reference model objects.
 The added attributes can be used for filtering, for example.
 Additionally, you can view the native reference object attributes and properties.